Documentation Index

 This is conceptually similar to:

 The difference is that BuildCharts expands the matrix into Docker Buildx Bake targets instead of CI jobs.
-The matrix values become Bake target variants and build args that your chart Dockerfiles can consume.
+Matrix values become Bake target variants and build args that chart Dockerfiles can consume.

 Read more about Docker matrix targets.